 - Next, cut the green onions into 1 inch pieces.
 Set aside.

 - In a separate bowl, mix together the Garlic, Ginger, & Red Pepper Flakes.
-Add the water and mix thoroughly.
+Add the water and fish sauce and mix thoroughly.
 Set Aside.

-- Once the Cabbage has been resting 1-2 hours, rinse it thoroughly until all the salt is removed, and then let drain in a colander for 20 more minutes.
+- Once the Cabbage has been resting 1-2 hours, rinse it thoroughly until all the salt is removed.
+Taste a piece, if it tastes too salty, rinse it more.
+Then let it drain in a colander for 20 minutes.

 - Add the Cabbage, Daikon Radish pieces, and Green Onions to the Red Pepper mixture in the bowl and mix well.
-Note: Don’t use your bare hands, as the spice can sting and stain your hands.
+Note: Don’t use your bare hands – the spice can sting and stain your hands.

 - Place all contents in a jar, leaving 1-2 inches at the top.
 Push it down to compact it and seal the jar.